-Behaviour which condemns or ridicules on the basis of personal attributes or lifestyle.
+Behaviour which condemns or ridicules based on personal attributes or lifestyle.

 Sexual/Romantic Orientation

 Behaviour which condemns or ridicules a person's sexual attraction to other people, or lack thereof.
 Along with romantic orientation, this forms a person's orientation identity.